Cuyahoga Falls City School District

 The Cuyahoga Falls City School District is a public school district located in Cuyahoga Falls, Ohio, United States.

 History

 During the COVID-19 pandemic in Ohio the district reduced enforcement of its dress code.
 Full enforcement returned when the effects of the pandemic declined, although some community members erroneously believed new dress code measures had been introduced.

 Andrea Celico became the superintendent in 2022.
+The district opened the new Cuyahoga Falls 6–12 Campus in January 2026, which consolidated the two remaining middle schools—Bolich and Roberts—into a single Cuyahoga Falls Middle School that shares a building with Cuyahoga Falls High School.
+The building was formally dedicated in December 2025 and opened for classes in January 2026.
+The Bolich Middle School building, adjacent to the new 6–12 campus, is scheduled to be razed, while the Roberts Middle School and former Cuyahoga Falls High School buildings will be sold.